Ballots¶

 Returns True if

-are tied.The return value is True when both
+c1andc2are tied.The return value is True when both

-are ranked and the rank ofc1
+c1andc2are ranked and the rank ofc1equals the rank ofc2.

 - is_linear(num_cands)[source]¶